Firstly, check whether you may be entitled by using our benefits calculator.

 If you qualify for some entitlement, use our online form to start your claim and book an appointment to see a Benefits Assessor to hand in your supporting evidence.

 This form is for new claims only.
-If you already receive Housing Benefit and/or Council Tax Support and want to report a change in circumstances or a change of address, please use the appropriate online change in circumstances form.
+If you already receive Housing Benefit and/or Council Tax Reduction (formerly known as Council Tax Support) and want to report a change in circumstances or a change of address, please use the appropriate online change in circumstances form.

-The date your claim will start depends on how and when you made your claim for Housing Benefit and/or Council Tax Support.
+The date your claim will start depends on how and when you made your claim for Housing Benefit and/or Council Tax Reduction.

 We normally start your claim from the Monday after you first made contact with us or the Department for Work and Pensions (DWP), but only if you complete the claim process within one month.
 If you don't complete the claim process within one month, your claim will usually start from the Monday after we receive your completed claim.